re-rxjs/react-rxjs/README.md

   )
 )
 ```
+Accepts: An Observable.

+Returns `[1, 2]`

-Returns a hook that provides the latest update of the accepted observable, and the
+1. A React Hook that yields the latest emitted value of the observable.
+If the
-underlying enhanced observable, which shares the subscription to all of its subscribers,
-and always emits the latest value when subscribing to it.
+Observable doesn't synchronously emit a value upon the first subscription, then
+the hook will leverage React Suspense while it's waiting for the first value.

+2. A `sharedLatest` version of the observable that does not complete.
+It can be
-The shared subscription is closed as soon as there are no subscribers to that
+used for composing other streams that depend on it.
+The shared subscription is
+closed as soon as there are no subscribers to that observable.
-observable.

 ### connectFactoryObservable
 ```tsx